ERnsTL/flowd/doc/engineering/testing_strategy.md

 ## Purpose

-This document defines the testing strategy for the flowd runtime.
+This document defines the testing strategy (what to test) and implementation (how to test it) for the flowd runtime.

 The goals are: